supercam19/SMAPI-Profile-Manager/changlelog.md

 ## Update [v1.2.1] (???)

+### Fixes
+ - Fixed the Last Played value not getting updated when launching a profile
+ - Fixed the unmodded profile not launching when the Force SMAPI option was checked

 ## Core Update [v1.2.0] (Jan 8, 2023)
 A major update that focuses on core backend features of the program to improve user experience and make the program more reliable.